Economy of North Korea: Size of the North Korean economy

 This analysis converts production volume estimates into South Korean prices, so is subject to price changes over time of South Korean goods.
 According to analyst Andrei Lankov, writing in 2017, a significant number of observers believe that the Bank of Korea is too conservative and the real growth rate is 3–4%.
 North Korea reported that the government budget has been increasing at between 5% and 10% annually from 2007 to 2015.
 Reported planned capital expenditure, mainly on roads and public buildings, increased by 4.3% in 2014, 8.7% in 2015 to 13.7% in 2016.
 According to a North Korean economist, the growth rate was 3.7% in 2017, lifting GDP to $29.6 billion in 2018.
 The Australian government estimated 1.3% growth in 2017, while the South Korean government estimated −3.5%.

+A 2022 publication in the Journal of Asian Economics by Kim Kyoochul disputes the estimates from the Bank of Korea, instead estimating GDP per capita growth of approximately 3% per year from 1999 to 2013 based on analysing satellite imagery of nighttime lights.

 In 2018, North Korea's government budget revenue plan overfulfilled 1.4%, an increase of 4.6% over 2017 year.